appcelerator-forks/ti-debugger/docs/embedding.md

-# HOWTO embed Node Inspector
+# HOWTO embed Titanium Debugger

-Node Inspector provides two ways of embedding in third-party applications.
+Titanium Debugger provides two ways of embedding in third-party applications.

 ## 1. Running in a new node process

-1. Start the Node Inspector in a new process using [child_process.fork()](http://nodejs.org/api/child_process.html#child_process_child_process_fork_modulepath_args_options)
+1. Start the Titanium Debugger in a new process using [child_process.fork()](http://nodejs.org/api/child_process.html#child_process_child_process_fork_modulepath_args_options)
-2. Add `message` handler to get notified about Node Inspector events, use `msg.event` to check which event was emitted.
+2. Add `message` handler to get notified about Titanium Debugger events, use `msg.event` to check which event was emitted.

 ```js